Dei-Gee/acea-news/README.md

 <<<<<<< HEAD
+# ACEA News App

+> News Web App for independent journalist

-# React Express Starter Pack
+### Built with React Express Starter Boilerplate by Brad Traversy

-> Create full stack apps with React and Express.
-Run your client and server with a single command.

 ### Redux Version
 This version does not include Redux